 In the IS the 2.0-litre unit will deliver 241bhp (180kW) and maximum torque of 350Nm.
 It promises rapid acceleration up to a top speed of 143mph, driving the rear wheels through an eight-speed Sport Direct Shift automatic transmission that was originally developed for the RC F high-performance coupe.
 Nought to 62mph acceleration can be achieved in seven seconds, while average fuel consumption is from 40.4mpg.

 The engine benefits from a raft of innovations and technologies that secure, fast throttle response, instantaneous torque, minimal turbo lag and strong fuel economy.
-Key elements include D-4ST fuel injection and a water-cooled cylinder head with integrated exhaust manifold and twin-scroll turbocharger.
+Key elements include D-4ST fuel injection and a water-cooled cylinder head with an integrated exhaust manifold and twin-scroll turbocharger.

 Lexus has used a world-first combination of engine technologies to achieve a high level of responsiveness, minimal turbo lag and good low-speed torque, together with excellent fuel economy.